FAQs for the IC37 Project

 Q: Will the IC37 be marketed with non-one design options? (for example: different interior options, IRC sail package, and other variables)

-A: No. The boats will only be constructed in a manner that will allow them to qualify as an one-design IC37 (see Question 3).
+A: No. The boats will only be constructed in a manner that will allow them to qualify as an one-design IC37.
 However privately owned boats may choose certain options that are allowed under the rule.
-These options must be purchased through Melges and installed by Westerly Marine.
+These options must be purchased through Melges and installed by Westerly Marine or FIBRE Mechanics.
 The boats will be weighed and measured with the options, and a valid one-design certificate will be issued.
-Aftermarket options for the same or similar items, built and installed outside of Westerly and/or MBW, are not allowed.
-At this time, a partial list of those are options is: wheel steering, fresh-water system, sink, butane stove, interior cushions, additional pipe berths, 110 VAC with battery charger.
+Aftermarket options for the same or similar items, built and installed outside of Westerly, FIBRE Mechanics and/or MBW, are not allowed.
+Approved options include: wheel steering, fresh-water system, sink, butane stove, interior cushions, additional pipe berths, 110 VAC with battery charger.
 IRC/ORC sails will be purchased independently by the owners from their choice of sail makers.

 A: The IC37 is being engineered to ISO 12217 Category A. As such, it will be capable of offshore sailing including overnight costal races.
 The Club-owned boats, however, will not be configured for offshore sailing.
 In order to meet our price target and to reduce maintenance costs, the only interior elements will be a head and two bunks for the crew to get out of the elements during deliveries.
 Provisions will be made with builder to offer additional interior modules, such as a sink, galley, and pipe cots, to accommodate owners of the boat who desire more offshore functionality.